 Exposure to secondhand cigarette smoke also increases their chances of developing allergic skin disease.
 It also hastens

 2. Exposing Them To Xylitol

 We all know the perils of exposing our pets to toxic foods like chocolate, onions, and grapes.
 However, there’s another harmless-looking poison that lurks in many things that we use.
 The artificial sweetener xylitol, which is used in candy, gum, yogurt, and even peanut butter, is extremely toxic to our pets.
 This sugar substitute is present in a lot of baked goods as well.

 In dogs, ingesting xylitol results in an excessive release of the hormone insulin.
 Insulin is a hormone that helps the body’s cells absorb glucose from the blood and use it for their functioning.
 Due to the high levels of insulin released, the cells take too much sugar from the blood and the animal’s blood sugar levels drop dangerously low, resulting in a life-threatening condition called hypoglycemia.
-Xylitol also damages the liver cells in dogs and can lead to liver failure.
+Xylitol also damages the liver cells in

 Dogs can get exposed to xylitol accidentally when they chew on a pack of gum or candy lying around or if they steal food containing xylitol from the kitchen countertop.
 Sometimes, people give food (like peanut butter) containing xylitol to their pets without knowing that it is extremely harmful for the animals.
 If you suspect that your pet has ingested foods containing xylitol, you will need to rush him to your vet immediately.

 3. Giving Them Human Medication